'Godspeed, John Glenn': Public hails hero of space, politics

 "All of us in the commercial space industry seek to honor John Glenn by advancing further along the path he blazed for humanity in space." — Eric Stallmer, president of the Commercial Spaceflight Federation

-"John Glenn understood that aviation isn't about flying, it's about freedom.
-Sen. Glenn proved that with unwavering determination and relentless hard work, every person can create his or her own opportunity to fulfill a potential beyond the limits of this earth." — Elaine Roberts, head of John Glenn Columbus International Airport
+"John Glenn understood that aviation isn't about flying, it's about freedom." — Elaine Roberts, head of John Glenn Columbus International Airport